 The Other Side Of Life

-The key to success in recovery is substituting the negative for the positive.
+The key to success in addiction treatment is substituting the negative for the positive.
 This involves establishing or rebuilding a supportive, trusting relationship, swapping harmful coping mechanisms for positive, self-affirming strategies, and replacing unhealthy habits with things that make you feel good, mentally and physically.
 When the building blocks are in place for a healthier lifestyle, there is a greater likelihood of successful long-term sobriety.

 Remember that no matter how long you have been sober, you are worthy of health and happiness.
 It is never too late to choose recovery, and it is never too late to start making a change.
 Successful recovery isn’t a number; it’s a lifestyle.
 Every choice you make, no matter how small, is another step towards success.